MWest2020/openregister/website/docs/Features/registers.md

 Use registers as integration points between different systems, providing a standardized way to exchange data.

 ## Working with Registers
+## Introduction

+Registers in Open Register can be maintained through both the user interface (UI) and the API.
+This flexibility allows users to manage registers in a way that best suits their workflow and technical capabilities.

+For detailed information on the API endpoints and how to use them, please refer to the [API documentation for registers](https://openregisters.app/api#tag/Registers).

 ### Creating a Register